forcedotcom/Analytics-Cloud-Dataset-Utils/README.md

-#  Not Under Active Development
-#  Wave DatasetUtils
+#  DatasetUtils

-Wave DatasetUtils is a reference implementation of the Analytics cloud External data API.
+DatasetUtils is a reference implementation of the Einstein Analytics  External Data API.
 This tool is free to use, but it is not officially supported by Salesforce.
 This is a community project that have not been officially tested or documented.
 Please do not contact Salesforce for support when using this application.

 ## Downloading DatasetUtils